lehigh-university-libraries/purchase-request-lost-items-client/README.md

     * Inventory > Items > Item Note Type
         * Create a new type, `Lost Item Workflow Tag`.
         * Create a new type, `Lost Item Workflow Comment`.
+        * Create a new type, `Lost Item Workflow Patron Requesting`.

 1. Create a Workflow Proxy Server user for API access by the Lost Items Client.
 See [Client User Management](https://github.com/lehigh-university-libraries/purchase-request-workflow-proxy-server#client-user-management).